Is it harmful to continue charging the mobile battery when it is already at 100%?

 Therefore, it is not recommended that our smartphone goes above 80% or goes below 20%, if we do, its useful life will be diminished faster than it should, although it is a complicated precaution to apply on a day-to-day basis.

-How is Battery Life measured?
+How is Mobile Battery Life measured?

-Battery life is quite difficult to measure, if we don’t know how to perform this process, so we are going to explain a simple way.
+Smartphone or Mobile Battery life is quite difficult to measure, if we don’t know how to perform this process, so we are going to explain a simple way.

 To carry out this measurement we must follow the following steps: